py32-rs/py32-hal/README.md

 All kinds of contributions are welcome.

 - Share your project at [Discussions](https://github.com/py32-rs/py32-hal/discussions)
-  - if your project is an open-source project, consider adding it to the awesome list (TODO)
+  - if your project is an open-source project, consider adding it to the awesome list
-- Support new MCUs.
+- Support new MCUs
 - README and Documentation, including doc comments in code
 - Writing demo code for peripherals
 - Revising the peripheral definitions at [py32-data](https://github.com/py32-rs/py32-data)